-This position involves responsibility for the exercise of vigilance in stopping and directing vehicular traffic for the protection of children crossing roadways going to and from school.
-The work is performed independently with occasional direction from police department members.
-The incumbent does related work as required.
+This position involves responsibility in stopping and directing vehicular traffic for the protection of children crossing roadways going to and from the Lincoln and Sacandaga elementary schools.
+The work is performed independently with occasional direction from Scotia Police Department officers.

-Typical work activities include directing traffic at crosswalks near schools, aiding children crossing roadways, stopping traffic when children are ready to cross, and instructing children concerning proper placement, and precautions to be taken, when crossing a roadway.
+Typical work activities include directing traffic at crosswalks, aiding children crossing roadways, stopping traffic when children are ready to cross, and instructing children concerning proper placement and precautions to be taken when crossing a roadway.

 Applicants must possess good general intelligence, the ability to be firm and courteous with the public, the ability to get along well with children, the ability to read and write, good hand/eye coordination, good powers of observation, a willingness to work outdoors (sometimes in adverse weather conditions), and physical condition/stamina commensurate with the demands of the position.